calculix/CalculiX-Examples/Thermal/Thermal shock/README.md

 # Thermal Strain
-Tested with CGX 2.13.1 / CCX 2.13
+Tested with CGX 2.15 / CCX 2.15

 + Transient coupled thermo-mechanical analysis
 + Bending of a plate due to one-sided heating
-+ Time history excitation and deflection plot
++ Time history plot of excitation and deflection
-+ Cross thickness temperature and stress plot
++ Cross thickness plot of temperature and stress

 File                       | Contents
  :-------------            | :-------------